dfinity/chain-fusion-signer/HACKING.md

 For a production release:

+- Ensure that you have the development tools listed in `dev-tools.json` installed on your machine.
+In particular, you may need:
+  - `./scripts/setup cargo-edit`
 - Create a release branch.
 - Update the version numbers in the git repository, with: `./scripts/version-bump [patch|minor|major|alpha|beta|rc]` (default: patch)
 - Merge the release branch.
 - Tag the merged code with: `scripts/release`.
   - Note: This will create a tag and push it to GitHub.
 A GitHub action will then create a release.
+- Sanity check the release artifacts.
+- Write some release notes for the GitHub release, if you wish.
+- Make the release public.

 ## Deploy to `staging`